Best Garlic Bread…. Evah!

 So, when my sweet brother-in-law came to visit, and after three grueling days of mountain golf, when we decided to stay in for dinner, I made his favorite and ours, spaghetti with gravy.
 Luckily, I had a loaf of bread tucked into the back of the freezer (for emergency purposes – purely medicinal, I’m sure).
 I defrost the bread, split it in half and spread it with butter.
 I toast the bread in a hot oven until the edges begin to turn brown.
 Then I remove it from the oven and get down to business.

 This is where it gets fun.
-For garlic bread, I mix together two kinds of cheese with mayo, garlic powder, salt and pepper.
-Spread this topping onto the toasted bread and place into a hot oven until the cheeses ooze and bubble, just a couple of minutes.
+For garlic bread, I mix together two kinds of cheese with mayo, garlic powder, salt, and pepper.
+Spread this topping onto the toasted bread and place it into a hot oven until the ooze and bubble of the cheese, just a couple of minutes.
 Voila!
 Really good garlic bread.
 But, here’s where it gets FUN.
 You can mix anything into the cheese.
 You can use any cheese and add veggies like chopped green onion, diced sun-dried tomatoes, and chopped olives.
 You can mix cooked, diced chicken and hot sauce for an open-face Buffalo Cheese bread.
 Or leftover shredded pork and sautéed onions for a Southern-Style Cheese bread.
 How about chopped corn beef and sauerkraut for a Rueben Bread (with a side of Thousand Island, of course).
 I’ve even mixed in diced cooked shrimp for a cheesier version of Shrimp Toast!

 Really Cheesy Garlic Bread

 Just bite into this cheesy, gooey garlicky bread and relive a childhood memory or two.
 It’s just that good!

 12 ounces cheddar cheese, grated, about 3 cups

 4 ounces Monterey Jack cheese, grated, about 1 cup